Command Center, Washington DC

 "Sir, yes, Sir!" everyone in the command center said in unison.

 The General sat back down in his seat at the center of the room and held his chin as he watched the giant screen that displayed a bird's eye view of the city of Philadelphia.
 It was his hometown and it was the first time a Colossus was going to appear there.
-He was already worried about the destruction the Colossus would create in the city, but he knew he couldn't think about that, but to think about how to command the Champions and successfully defeat the Colossus without losing a single human life.
-It was done before and it was going to happen again.
+He was already worried about the destruction the Colossus would create in the city, but he knew he could not think about that, but to think about how to command the Champions and successfully defeat the Colossus without losing a single human life.
+It was done before, and it was going to happen again.

 So far, the only way to foreshadow the appearance of a Colossus was through the detection of stellar flares from an unknown origin that were strong enough to penetrate through the Earth's atmosphere and were directed at a major city.
 In addition, the strength of the stellar flares, categorized into five classes, most likely determined the size and strength of the Colossus that would inevitably appear in a highly populated area.
 These beings were not like the kaiju from the poorly dubbed Japanese films that resembled creatures on Earth, they were far more alien.
 They looked like deformed humanoid statues that levitated above the ground as they moved across cities, destroying everything in its path until it approached the heart of the downtown areas and ultimately self-destructed like the one did in Washington DC, and the ones in Paris, Madrid, Moscow and Beijing.
-They killed tens of thousands of people, and so many more devastated by their deaths.
+They killed tens of thousands of people, and so many more were devastated by their deaths.

 However, now humanity was prepared.
 No longer were they going to cower as these foreign beings destroyed more cities.
-No longer were we going to let countries' old rivalries prevent them from working together to find a solution to this problem.
+No longer were we going to let old rivalries between countries prevent them from working together to find a solution to this problem.
 No longer were we going to let one more human life be lost without a damn fight.
 And because of that, we have the Champions, the heroes of humanity's future and the most powerful beings ever created on planet Earth.

 Only a few minutes have passed before personnel in the command center informed the General that the Champions stationed in Washington DC have already mobilized and were ready for his orders.